Internship and establishment of the official

 You've just been recruited as official ?
 You are subject to a probationary period before becoming established.
-If you are already a permanent civil servant, you may also be subject to a probationary period in career if you change employment body or executive following an internal competition or promotion.
+If you are already a permanent civil servant, you may also be subject to a probationary period in the course of a career if you change body or framework of jobs following an internal competition or promotion.
 We present you the information to know according to your public service of belonging (State - FPE, territorial - FPT, hospital - FPH).

 EPF

-The internship is a probationary period, i.e. a probationary period, the purpose of which is to enable the employer’s administration to ensure that you demonstrate professional capacity to perform the duties corresponding to your grade.
+The internship is a probationary period, i.e. a probationary period, the purpose of which is to enable the employer administration to ensure that you demonstrate professional abilities to perform the duties corresponding to your grade.

-According to the body in which you are appointed as a public servant trainee, the probationary period may include a period of compulsory training.
+According to the body in which you are appointed as a public servant trainee, the probationary period may include a period of mandatory training.

 At the end of the probationary period, you are eligible to become a permanent civil servant.

-You are appointed as a probationary public servant when you are recruited into the public service as a result of contest or a procedure for recruitment without competition.
+You are appointed as a public servant trainee when you are recruited into the state civil service as a result of contest or a procedure for recruitment without competition.

-You may also be appointed as a probationary official in career when you change body as a result of a competition or internal promotion.
+You may also be appointed as a probationary official in the course of a career when you change body as a result of a competition or internal promotion.

-Exemptions from probationary periods are provided for, for example, for staff members admitted to an internal competition for access to a category C corps of the State, unless otherwise provided for in the particular statute of the corps concerned.
+For example, probationary exemptions are provided for staff members admitted to an internal competition for access to a category C State corps, unless otherwise provided for in the particular statute of the corps concerned.

 If you are already a full civil servant and subject to a traineeship, you remain in your previous grade and are seconded for traineeship in your new grade.

-If the special status of your new corps provides for an exemption from probationary periods, you are directly admitted to your new rank.
+If the special status of your new corps provides for an exemption from probationary periods, you will be directly established in your new grade.

 Where your appointment as a probationary official occurs as a result of your admission to a competition or as a result of your internal promotion, you may, in certain cases, request the postponement of your appointment.

-This means that you can request a deferral of your appointment if your appointment is not possible due to your health condition.
+Thus, you can request the postponement of your appointment if your appointment is not not possible due to your health condition.

-You must provide a medical certificate issued by a licensed physician.
+In support of your application, you must provide a medical certificate from a licensed physician.

 In the event of a challenge to the medical certificate by the appointing authority, the request for postponement shall be submitted to the medical advice.